y56/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
-I'm Eugene Wang.
-I am currently a Master's student in Computer Engineering at New York University.
-I earned my Bachelor's degree in Chemistry from National Taiwan University in 2014.
+I'm Eugene Wang, currently the Lead Software Engineer at ApeVue, a startup providing daily, independent, market-driven price data covering pre-IPO companies.
+I earned my Master's degree in Computer Engineering at New York University in 2021 and worked on Theoretical Chemistry before turning to Software Development.

-This Summer, I joined [Shopee](https://shopee.tw/) as a Data Scientist Intern, developing an AI system for dynamic pricing.

-I am actively looking for 2021 Summer New Grad Software Engineer positions, if you have any opportunity, feel free to contact me through my [Email](mailto:yjwang.y56@gmail.com) or [LinkedIn](https://www.linkedin.com/in/y56/).
+Feel free to contact me through my [Email](mailto:yjwang.y56@gmail.com) or [LinkedIn](https://www.linkedin.com/in/y56/).
 Thanks for stopping by!